JurajLieskovsky/OptimalControl/src/Duality.md

 <!--(*This might be important for iterative approaches*)-->

 ## Dual problem
-Consequently we may state the dual problem of finding the best lower bounds to the primal problem as
+As was proven $\min_x L(x,\lambda,\mu)$ provides a lower bound on the solution of the primal problem when $\mu \geq 0$.
+The dual problem can then be regarded as maximing this lower bound by penalizing violations of the primal problem's constraints using the Lagrange multipliers:
 $$
 \begin{aligned}
 	\max_{\lambda,\mu} & \enspace \underbrace{\min_{x} L(x,\lambda,\mu)}_{q(\lambda,\mu)} \\